grafana/scenes/docusaurus/docs/core-concepts.md

 });
 ```

-Add created `queryRunner` to your scene.
+Add the created `queryRunner` to your scene.
 Each object in the scene will now be able to access the provided data:

 ```ts
 const scene = new EmbeddedScene({